-When Caroline Martin was born about 1841, in Tennessee, United States, her father, Thomas Cook Martin, was 30 and her mother, Rebecca Cardwell, was 31.
+When Caroline Martin was born about 1841, in Tennessee, United States, her father, Thomas Martin, was 31 and her mother, Rebecca Cardwell, was 32.
 She married David Barr on 27 April 1862, in Cookeville, Putnam, Tennessee, United States.
 They were the parents of at least 1 son.
 She lived in White, Tennessee, United States in 1850.
-She died on 5 June 1911, in Putnam, Tennessee, United States, at the age of 70, and was buried in Martin, Weakley, Tennessee, United States.
+She died on 5 June 1911, in Putnam, Tennessee, United States, at the age of 71, and was buried in Martin, Weakley, Tennessee, United States.

-English, Scottish, Irish, French, Dutch, German, Czech, Slovak, Spanish (Martín), Italian (Venice), etc.: from a personal name (Latin Martinus, a derivative of Mars, genitive Martis, the Roman god of fertility and war, whose name may derive ultimately from a root mar ‘gleam’).
-This was borne by a famous 4th-century saint, Martin of Tours, and consequently became extremely popular throughout Europe in the Middle Ages.
-As a North American surname, this form has absorbed many cognates from other European forms.2 English: habitational name from any of several places so called, principally in Hampshire, Lincolnshire, and Worcestershire, named in Old English as ‘settlement by a lake’ (from mere or mær ‘pool’, ‘lake’ + tūn ‘settlement’) or as ‘settlement by a boundary’ (from (ge)mære ‘boundary’ + tūn ‘settlement’).
-The place name has been charged from Marton under the influence of the personal name Martin.
+English, Scottish, Irish, French, Walloon, Breton, Dutch, Flemish, German, Czech, Slovak, Croatian, Italian (Veneto); Spanish (Martín): from a personal name derived from Latin Martinus, itself a derivative of Mars, genitive Martis, the Roman god of fertility and war, whose name may derive ultimately from a root mar ‘gleam’.
+This was borne by a famous 4th-century Christian saint, Martin of Tours, and consequently became extremely popular throughout Europe in the Middle Ages.
+In North America, the surname Martin has absorbed cognates and derivatives from other languages, e.g. Slovak and Rusyn (from Slovakia) Marcin , Albanian Martini , Polish surnames beginning with Marcin-, and Slovenian patronymics like Martinčič (see Martincic ).
+Martin is the most frequent surname in France and one of the most frequent surnames in Wallonia.